-If you think that you qualify for employment authorization under the Severe Economic Hardship Rule, make an appointment to see an International Student Adviser to discuss your situation.
+If you think that you qualify for employment authorization under the Severe Economic Hardship Rule, make an appointment to a member of the International Student Affairs staff to discuss your situation.
 Bring any documentation that you have to prove how your financial situation is being affected by the economic crisis.
-At your meeting you will get a Severe Economic Hardship Employment Application to fill out and return to us.
+At your meeting you will receive a Severe Economic Hardship Employment Application to fill out and return to us.

 We will then review your application to make sure that you qualify.
-If we agree that you do, we will recommend that USCIS authorize your employment and will send your application to USCIS for processing of your work permit.
+If we agree that you do, we will recommend that USCIS authorize your employment and return your application to you to send to USCIS for processing of your work permit.

-After you return your application to the Office of Multicultural and International Student Programs, you should expect that it will take about two to three months for your EAD (Employment Authorization Document) to be proceeded.
-YOU CANNOT BEGIN TO WORK UNTIL YOU HAVE YOUR EAD!
+After you mail your application to USCIS, you should expect that it will take about two to three months for your EAD (Employment Authorization Document) to be processed.

 USCIS will grant your employment authorization for a one-year period.
 It can be renewed annually up to your expected date of completion of studies.
 Your employment authorization is automatically terminated if you fail to maintain F-1 student status.